Mass shooting contagion

 Mass shooting contagion theory is the studied nature and effect of media coverage of mass shootings and the potential increase of mimicked events.
 Academic study of this theory has grown in recent years due to the nature of mass shooting events, frequency of references to previous rampage shooters as inspiration and the acquisition of fame using violence, particularly in the United States.
-The Columbine High School massacre is cited as being the first shooting to receive nationwide 24/7 publicity, given both shooters near instant widespread infamy, and thus often is claimed by researchers as being a source of inspiration for would be copycat mass shooters.
+The Columbine High School massacre is cited as being the first shooting to receive nationwide 24/7 publicity, giving both shooters near instant widespread infamy, and thus often is claimed by researchers as being a source of inspiration for would be copycat mass shooters.
+As of 2025, the fixation of social media has led individuals, specifically men, to express their beliefs even if deemed controversial or unconventional.
+As these social networks have provided friendly spaces, these forums have also created and harbored toxic communities that align with bigoted beliefs that range across the spectrum of hateful ideologies.